deckhouse/deckhouse/modules/040-node-manager/docs/EXAMPLES.md

   nodeType: Static
 ```

-## An example of install cert-manager plugin for kubectl on master nodes
+## An example of the `NodeGroupConfiguration` configuration

+### Installing cert-manager plugin for kubectl on master nodes

 ```yaml
 apiVersion: deckhouse.io/v1alpha1